mavanish/VirTex/docs/source/usage.rst

 					'Structure Type','Orientation.X','Orientation.Y','Orientation.Z','Orientation.W'])
 ..

-The exmaple directory contains a python script to carry-out PTM for all snapshot using *for loop*.
-The directory also contain an example *bash* submission file to submit the job if you are using HPC.
+The example directory contains a python script to carry out PTM for all snapshots using *for loop*.
+The directory also includes an example *bash* submission file to submit the job if you use HPC.
 Check here

 Cautions
 ~~~~~~~

-1. VirTex is written in python, it is heavily inspired by I/O of `pyMAINS <https://github.com/mrcavam/pyMAINS>`_ to read and write dump/data files, which uses `pandas <https://pandas.pydata.org/>`_ library to avoid use of *for loops* while performing analysis on big atomistic microstructures.
-Thus, we recommend users should have/get basic understanding of pandas.
-It is very intivutive; however, if needed please check pandas `cheat sheet <https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf>`_.
+1. VirTex is written in python, heavily inspired by the I/O of `pyMAINS <https://github.com/mrcavam/pyMAINS>`_ to read and write dump/data files, which uses `pandas <https://pandas.pydata.org/>`_ library to avoid the use of *for loops* while performing analysis on big atomistic microstructures.
+Thus, we recommend users should have/get a basic understanding of pandas.
+It is very intuitive; however, if needed, please check pandas `cheat sheet <https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf>`_.

-2. For the current of version of VirTex your atomistic dump file should have quaternion angles named as follows-
+2. For the current version of VirTex, your atomistic dump file should have quaternion angles named as follows-

 .. code-block:: python

 	'orientationx', 'orientationy', 'orientationz', 'orientationw'

-Otherwise it would not utilize appropiate columns to calculate texture properties.
-One option to avoid such constrain is to rename columns after reading dump files in python. *We promise to fix this in upcoming version.*
+Otherwise, it would not utilize appropriate columns to calculate texture properties.
+One option to avoid such constrain is to rename columns after reading dump files in python. *We promise to fix this in an upcoming version.*

 Installation